How to Develop a Successful Tour Operator Business Model

 - What does your target audience expect from you?

-- Can you integrate that in your business (cost and format-wise)?
+- Can you integrate that into your business (cost and format-wise)?

 Pulling everything together into your marketing strategy